Human-powered aircraft: First flights

 The first officially authenticated take-off and landing of a human-powered aircraft (one capable of powered take-offs, unlike a glider) was made on 9 November 1961 by Derek Piggott in Southampton University's Man Powered Aircraft (SUMPAC) at Lasham Airfield.

 The best flight out of 40 attempts was 650 m.
 The SUMPAC was substantially rebuilt by Imperial College with a new transmission system but was damaged beyond repair in November 1965.

 The Hatfield Puffin first flew on 16 November 1961, one week after SUMPAC.
 The Hatfield Man Powered Aircraft Club was formed of employees of de Havilland Aircraft Company and had access to company support.
 Eventually its best distance was 993 yd.
 John Wimpenny said he was very pleased with the performance of the Puffin, which handled beautifully during the flight.
 His record stood for 10 years.

 Puffin 2 was a new fuselage and wing around the transmission recovered from the original Puffin.
 It flew on 27 August 1965 and made several flights over 0.5 mi, including a climb to 5.2 m.
 After Puffin 2 was damaged, it was handed over to Liverpool University who used it to build the Liverpuffin.

 After this date several less successful aircraft flew, until 1972 when the Woodford Essex Aircraft Group's Jupiter, designed and built by Chris Roper, piloted by John Potter flew 1070 m and 1239 m in June 1972.
 Due to Roper's ill health, the project was later continued at RAF Halton – Potter was a serving Royal Air Force (RAF) officer at the time.

 Royal Aeronautical Society Human Powered Flight Group

-The Royal Aeronautical Society's "Man Powered Aircraft Group" was formed in 1959 by the members of the Man Powered Group of the College of Aeronautics at Cranfield when they were invited to join the Society.
-(Its title was changed from "Man" to "Human" in 1988 because of the many successful flights made by female pilots.)

-Under the auspices of the Society, in 1959 the industrialist Henry Kremer offered the first Kremer Prizes of £5,000 for the first human-powered aircraft to fly a figure-of-eight course round two markers half-a-mile apart.
+The Royal Aeronautical Society's "Man Powered Aircraft Group" was formed in 1959 by the members of the Man Powered Group of the College of Aeronautics at Cranfield when they were invited to join the Society (its title was changed from "Man" to "Human" in 1988 because of the many successful flights made by female pilots.).
+Under the auspices of the Society, that same year, industrialist Henry Kremer offered the first Kremer Prizes of £5,000 for the first human-powered aircraft to fly a figure-of-eight course round two markers half-a-mile apart.
 It was conditional that the designer, entrant pilot, place of construction and flight must all be British.